BDoGG12/BFit/README.md

-# 🏋️‍♂️ BFit — Body Fat Calculator for iPhone
+# 🏋️‍♂️ BFit — Body Fat Calculator & AI Fitness Insights for iPhone

-**BFit** is a beautifully designed **iOS app built with SwiftUI** that helps users estimate their **body fat percentage** using BMI-based formulas.
-The app gives users **personalized insights** into their fitness progress and encourages a more mindful approach to health and self-improvement.
+**BFit** is a beautifully designed **iOS app built with SwiftUI** that helps users estimate their **body fat percentage** using standard formulas.
+The core experience is intentionally simple — no accounts, no complexity, just fast results.

+Users who want deeper guidance can unlock **BFit Premium**, which provides personalized **AI-powered fitness insights, meal suggestions, and weekly improvement tips** based on their body fat results.

 ---

 ## 📱 Features

+### Free Features
-- **Body Fat Calculator** — Estimate your body fat percentage using BMI and gender-specific formulas.
+- **Body Fat Calculator** — Estimate your body fat percentage instantly using height, weight, age, and gender.
+- **BMI Calculator** — Optional BMI interpretation for added context.
-- **Simple UI** — Clean and intuitive design with SwiftUI, optimized for iPhone.
+- **Simple UI** — Clean and intuitive SwiftUI design optimized for iPhone.
-- **Instant Results** — Enter your height, weight, and age to get results instantly.
+- **Instant Results** — Real-time calculations as you adjust your inputs.
-- **Health Insights (Coming Soon)** — AI-powered recommendations for fitness goals, nutrition, and recovery.
 - **Data Privacy** — All calculations happen locally on your device.

+### 🔒 BFit Premium (In-App Subscription)
+Unlock deeper insights powered by the OpenAI API:

+- **AI Body Insights** — Understand what your estimated body fat means for health, performance, and physique.
+- **AI Meal Suggestions** — Suggested foods, macro guidance, and simple meal outlines tailored to your goals.
+- **AI Fitness Recommendations** — Training ideas and weekly strategies to help you improve.
+- **Weekly Optimization Tips** — Actionable guidance for your next 7 days.
+- **Save Unlimited Measurements** — Stored locally on-device.
+No login required.

 ---

 ## 🧠 Inspiration

-Many people want to know their **body composition** without needing expensive equipment or gym visits.
+Most people want a quick, no-hassle way to understand their body composition without complicated tools or gym machines.
-**BFit** makes that possible — giving anyone a simple way to measure and track their health in seconds.
+**BFit** makes that possible — giving anyone a fast, accurate, and meaningful look at their fitness in seconds.

+The goal was to design a calculator that feels **elegant**, **modern**, and **helpful**, while offering optional AI intelligence for users who want personalized guidance.

 ---

 ## 🧩 Architecture

-Built using **MVVM (Model-View-ViewModel)** for scalability and clean code organization:
+Built using **MVVM (Model-View-ViewModel)** for scalability and clean separation of logic:

 - `Model` — Handles BMI and body fat calculations.
-- `ViewModel` — Manages logic, input validation, and computed results.
+- `ViewModel` — Manages input validation, computed results, and API triggers for Premium insights.
-- `View` — Built entirely in **SwiftUI** with reactive UI updates.
+- `View` — Fully built in **SwiftUI** with reactive UI updates.
+- `Services` —
+  - `OpenAIService` for AI-generated insights
+  - `PurchaseManager` for RevenueCat subscription handling

 ---